lapofan99/eliteredux/src/data/dex-strategy.md

     evs = 252, 0, 0, 252, 0, 0
     nature = quiet
     moves = Expanding Force, Focus Blast, Surf, / Flamethrower, Nasty Plot comment = slowbro pre mega has twist dimention  and pychic surge when mega,d in trick room nothing is faster than you and you are bulky enough to take a hit then set  up nasty plot and decimate everything with expanding force,and focus blast to kill dark types.
 It has a cool ablity that nulfiys your weakneses making you tanky as hell.
-It also makes status moves always hit but it only has thunder wave to take advantage of this. (it also loses its water type upon evolving so no stab surf.
+It also makes status moves always hit but it only has thunder wave to take advantage of this. (it also loses its water type upon evolving so no stab surf).
 }
 Hitmonlee-Mega
 {